Latest News from Rev Daniel Kane at West

 To enable us to have Services of Worship in the church, we are required to follow regulations made by the Northern Ireland Assembly, the Presbyterian Church in Ireland and Ballymena Presbytery.

 It is, therefore, a condition of entry that anyone attending services follows the regulations as set out below.
 It is our aim to prevent any transmission of the virus within the church as far as we can possibly do so.
 It is solely in the interest of making the health and well-being of all those attending our priority that these measures are being taken.

 (a) Anyone who has any of the symptoms of Covid-19 must NOT attend under any circumstances.

-(b) The use of face masks would be strongly recommended.
+(b) The use of face masks is now mandatory.
 Face masks will NOT be provided by Church.

 (c) The 2 metre distancing must be observed at all times in the church and church grounds.
 This will be reviewed in the light of any official change.

 (d) A record, photographic, or otherwise, will be made of all attending, to be available in the unlikely case of Contact Tracing being required.
 That record will be destroyed after 28 days.

 (e) Church Stewards have the full authority of Kirk Session and their instructions must be followed at all times.